pl8787/textnet-release/MODEL_CONFIG.md

 Net Name
 ====
-Set the name of the net.
+- net_name : set the name of the net.

 ```json
 "net_name" : "simple_net"